branaust/branaust/README.md

 ## I'm a Developer, Student, Teacher and Personal Trainer!

-- 🌱 I’m currently building an application called Fit From Home.
-You can find it here -> www.fitfh.com
+- 🌱 I’m currently learning Blockchain development
-- 👯 I plan on seeking employment and the opportunity to work for an exciting team in 2021.
+- 👯 I plan on expanding my career to other levels of development.
-- 🥅  2021 Coding Goals: Improve React skills and learn React Native
+- 🥅  2021 Coding Goals: Master Typescript and React Native
 - ⚡ Fun fact: I love to cook and workout!

 ### Connect with me: